dioptre/embercms/README.md

 4. login to localhost:4200 as admin/admin1234
 5. create a page "home" under localhost:4200/admin
 6. create sections for page content etc.

+##Thanks

+* ...thanks to the many npm packages and source code used to help make this

 ## Legal